JamesClonk/kubeone-dcs-kubernetes/README.md

 ## Up and running

-TODO: ...
+Once the installation of all the components has finished you should have a fully functioning Kubernetes cluster up and running in your Swisscom DCS+ data center.
+Here are a few examples on how to access these components and the cluster itself:

 ### kubectl

 There should be a `kubeone-kubeconfig` file written to the root directory.
 This file contains the configuration and credentials to access and manage your Kubernetes cluster.
-You can set the environment variable `KUBECONFIG` to this file to have your `kubectl` CLI use it for the remainder of your terminal session.
+You can set the environment variable `KUBECONFIG` to this file to have your `kubectl` CLI use it automatically for the remainder of your terminal session.
 ```bash
 $ export KUBECONFIG=kubeone-kubeconfig
 ```